 Interrupted sleep impacts your cardiovascular system.

-Sleep disorders and sleep interruption have long been associated with a buildup of plaque in the arteries, which can lead to lead to serious problems, including heart attack, stroke, or even death.
+Sleep disorders and sleep interruption have long been associated with a buildup of plaque in the arteries, which can lead to lead to serious health problems, including heart attack, stroke, or even death.
 However, until recently the mechanism behind the connection was unclear.
 A 2019 study in mice found that sleep regulates the production of blood cells and platelets and protects against a buildup of plaque in blood vessels.

 Furthermore, a review of 15 previous studies found an association between difficulty falling asleep, difficulty staying asleep and/or non-restorative sleep and an increased risk of future heart attacks and strokes.